reidmosieur/saas-starter/README.md

 ## Billing

-Billing isn’t included in the base repo so you can test it locally without Stripe keys or sandboxing.
+Billing gating isn’t included in the base repo so you can test it locally without Stripe keys or sandboxing.
+But billing information is ready to be collected once Stripe is setup.
 The starter assumes paid access only—no freemium or trial logic.

 To add billing: